topelab/l2data2code/src/L2Data2Code/L2Data2CodeWPF/README.md

 First file founded at current execution path is `appsettings.json` with a minimum structure:

 - *appSettings* section
-- Partial *Schemas* section

 ### Specification for appsettings.json

 Here we will define settings for the application: data sources, templates that will use, etc...
-It has 5 sections: appSettings, Templates, Schemas, Areas and Modules.
-You can define a minimum **appsettings.json** with only *appSettings* section, and the rest of sections inside another json file (it will be specified at **TemplateSettings** key)
+It has 5 sections: appSettings, Templates, Schemes, Areas and Modules.
+You can define a minimum **appsettings.json** with only *appSettings* section, and the rest of sections inside another JSON file (it will be specified at **TemplateSettings** key)

 #### appSettings section